 How often PhD students see you in a timetabled group meeting: At least once a week

-Expected working pattern (based on a full-time student): Standard working hours (9-5), 5-days per week.
-Due to the nature of the research, there may be some weekend and evening working.
+Expected working pattern (based on a full-time student): While generally flexible, at least within core hours (10-4) and other time to be managed around this.
+Due to the nature doing animal research, there may be some weekend and evening working.
+We are a flexible team and able to accommodate several working styles.

-Communication: I am in every day.
+Communication: Available to e-mail and phone every day.
+I can have odd working hours, but will generally reply within 24 hours or sooner if urgent.
+I may contact you outside of working hours but I do not expect responses outside working hours.
+Meetings will need to be arranged in advance.
 Welcome to drop in if my door is open, but encourage a meeting to be arranged first (even if for later that day).

 Supervision style: Directive support: B / Training structure: 7